 A general session seminar is one that is put on for a mixed audience.
-They typically are attended by multiple companies and accommodate large audiences.
+Such seminars typically are attended by multiple companies and accommodate large audiences.
 If you have ever attended one, you'd know it.
-They are frequently held in hotels or facilities that hold large audiences.
+Frequently these seminars are held in hotels or facilities that hold large audiences.

-The biggest strength of building a seminar business with general sessions in mind is purely profit.
+The biggest strength of building a seminar business with general sessions in mind is profit.
 When I decided to go into the seminar business, one of the contributing factors was my attendance in a general session seminar.
 The program I attended was a one-day coping-with-conflict seminar, and the cost was a measly \$175.
 Of course, I wasn't the only one attending.
 My guess is there were more than 500 people in attendance.
 I'm not a math major, but I believe that represents a one-day total of \$87,500.
-There were other costs like the renting of the room, the marketing of the seminar, the snacks, and the coffee, but any way you stack it, that was one heck of a day in the seminar business!
+There were other costs, like renting of the room, marketing of the seminar, snacks, and coffee, but any way you stack it, that was one heck of a day in the seminar business.

-These types of seminars are typically marketed by mass mailing flyers and are sent to selected mailing list clients.
+These types of seminars are typically marketed by utilizing key elements of social media, email blasts, and mass mailing flyers sent to selected mailing list clients.
 This list is determined by the topic.
 For instance, the session I just described was marketed to human resources professionals.
 In the sales industry where many of my sessions are delivered, if I were to mass market, I'd aim for a mailing list of sales managers.
 If I were to put on a general session for training professionals, I'd mass mail to training managers and possibly human resources professionals where training often resides.

-So if the profit is so high, why would anyone ever want to create a seminar business with any other marketing approach in mind?
-The answer lies in the topic and techniques you choose to deliver that topic.
+If the profit is so high, why would anyone ever want to create a seminar business with any other marketing approach in mind?
+The answer lies in the topic and the techniques you choose to deliver that topic.
 As you lean back and decide if this is an approach that you want to consider, ask yourself these questions: